progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	$ git remote add origin git@github.com:schacon/simplegit-progit.git

-It adds a section to your .git/config file, specifying the name of the remote (origin), the URL of the remote repository, and the refspec for fetching:
+It adds a section to your `.git/config` file, specifying the name of the remote (`origin`), the URL of the remote repository, and the refspec for fetching:

 	[remote "origin"]
 	       url = git@github.com:schacon/simplegit-progit.git
 	       fetch = +refs/heads/*:refs/remotes/origin/*

 The format of the refspec is an optional `+`, followed by `<src>:<dst>`, where `<src>` is the pattern for references on the remote side and `<dst>` is where those references will be written locally.
-The + tells Git to update the reference even if it isn’t a fast-forward.
+The `+` tells Git to update the reference even if it isn’t a fast-forward.

-In the default case that is automatically written by a git remote add command, Git fetches all the references under refs/heads/ on the server and writes them to refs/remotes/origin/ locally.
-So, if there is a master branch on the server, you can access the log of that branch locally via
+In the default case that is automatically written by a `git remote add` command, Git fetches all the references under `refs/heads/` on the server and writes them to `refs/remotes/origin/` locally.
+So, if there is a `master` branch on the server, you can access the log of that branch locally via

 	$ git log origin/master
 	$ git log remotes/origin/master
 	$ git log refs/remotes/origin/master

-They’re all equivalent, because Git expands each of them to refs/remotes/origin/master.
+They’re all equivalent, because Git expands each of them to `refs/remotes/origin/master`.

-If you want Git instead to pull down only the master branch each time, and not every other branch on the remote server, you can change the fetch line to
+If you want Git instead to pull down only the `master` branch each time, and not every other branch on the remote server, you can change the fetch line to

 	fetch = +refs/heads/master:refs/remotes/origin/master

-This is just the default refspec for git fetch for that remote.
+This is just the default refspec for `git fetch` for that remote.
 If you want to do something one time, you can specify the refspec on the command line, too.
-To pull the master branch on the remote down to origin/mymaster locally, you can run
+To pull the `master` branch on the remote down to `origin/mymaster` locally, you can run

 	$ git fetch origin master:refs/remotes/origin/mymaster